Fitretech-Security/dylight/README.md

 ```

 ## Hosting the remote dylib
-For development purposes, using python's `http.server` module is sufficient for staging.
+~For development purposes, using python's `http.server` module is sufficient for staging.~
+Use python's `updog` package to host with `updog --ssl --port 443`.
+Install with `pipx install updog` for less dependency issues/venv.

 Example:
 ```bash